Link-rm-rf/phantom-siem/README.md

 # Phantom-SIEM

-A custom, lightweight SIEM (Security Information and Event Management) tool I built to ingest logs, detect threats, and visualize network traffic in real time
+A custom, lightweight SIEM (Security Information and Event Management) tool to ingest logs, detect threats, and visualize network traffic in real time

 I built this full-stack project to demonstrate how a Security Operations Center (SOC) processes and flags malicious traffic under the hood